AndrewJakubowicz/web.dev/src/site/content/en/blog/rendering-on-the-web/index.md

 The primary downside of server-side rendering with rehydration is that it can have a significant negative impact on TBT and INP, even if it improves FCP.
 Server-side rendered pages can deceptively appear to be loaded and interactive, but can't actually respond to input until the client-side scripts for components are executed and event handlers have been attached.
 This can take seconds or even minutes on mobile.

 Perhaps you've experienced this yourself—for a period of time after it looks like a page has loaded, clicking or tapping does nothing.
-This quickly becoming frustrating, as the user is left to wonder why nothing is happening when they try to interact with the page.
+This quickly becomes frustrating, as the user is left to wonder why nothing is happening when they try to interact with the page.

 ### A rehydration problem: one app for the price of two